LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W05-D0-OverviewAndAnnouncements.md

 ## Introduction

 - Review this week's section on Moodle.
 Be sure to <u>watch or read all the required materials</u>.

+  - For online students, this includes the short class recordings which will be available after 4:00 on Monday and Wednesday via the Zoom widget near the top of the Moodle page.

 - This week's class will be more "flipped", meaning I won't lecture very much, instead I'll give you a lot of time to <u>code and get help with debugging</u>.